-Fire insurance is one of the most controversial topics when it comes to real estate leasing .
-It is common for landlord and tenant to have doubts about who should pay it.
-However, it is important to note that hiring is essential to ensure the protection of property .
+Fire insurance is one of the most controversial topics when it comes to real estate leasing.
+It is common for landlords and tenant to have doubts about who should pay it.
+However, it is important to note that hiring is essential to ensure the protection of property.

 The guarantee is to cover damages caused by incidents generated by the fire – whether or not they started inside the residence.
 Unlike the fire rate, which is mandatory and has the function of assisting fire prevention measures, insurance offers financial assistance in the event of a fire.

-This means that the insurer, in addition to sending professionals to solve the problem, offers a value for the necessary repairs to be carried out.
-It is impossible to prevent certain situations, and unfortunately the residential fire is one of them.
+This means that the insurer, in addition to sending professionals to solve the problem, offers value for the necessary repairs to be carried out.
+It is impossible to prevent certain situations, and unfortunately, the residential fire is one of them.

 Even if you take every precaution to avoid a domestic accident, the fire can start in the neighboring apartment or at the entrance to the building, for example.
 The only way to minimally protect yourself from the material damage caused by fire is through fire insurance.
 Want to better understand the topic?
 Continue reading this article!